 The richly furnished waiting room at the Al Bateen executive airport in Abu Dhabi, UAE.

-The final approach to Al Bateen Airport is located adjacent to the spectacular Sheikh Zayed Grand Mosque.
+On final approach to the Al Bateen airport, you pass the spectacular and blindingly white Sheikh Zayed Grand Mosque.

 Photo Credit: Sam Chui

 I was warned by Eddie Gould from GASE to expect a large crowd forming around the plane upon engine shutdown.
 Nevertheless, it was a bit overwhelming trying to keep track of twenty people touching the plane and all asking questions at the same time.
-One fellow popped off my fuel cap with a screw driver and stared inside the nearly empty fuel tank.
-I asked him to back away from the plane.
+One fellow grabbed a screwdriver from his pocket and pried off my freshly painted fuel cap to check on the fuel level.
+Another guy was the entertainer and told non-stop jokes and another stared at me with his obvious hatred of Americans.
+It was a bit unnerving to take all of this in while securing my aircraft.

 Once I passed through customs, I was whisked to the heavily guarded and fortress-like hotel.
 I would have liked to explore Karachi, but was advised by many people that it was too dangerous to leave the compound.